 If you made an application for a permit, you can search for your Permit Status using your Property ID (PID) and the date you made full payment for the permit.

-Can I appeal a permit once it is approved?
+Can I appeal a permit once it is approved or denied?

 To determine your right to appeal, please review Section 28 of the PEI Planning Act.

 Are you building near overhead or underground power lines?

 Building and Development permits are issued for the safety of all Islanders.
 It is important that all builders stay away from power lines and know the hazards.

 J. Elmer Blanchard Building